scalikejdbc/scalikejdbc/readme.md

 ## Executable SQL Template Support

-Instead of place holder `?`, you can specify executable SQL as template.
-You can validate SQL before building into application.
+Instead of embedding `?`(place holder), you can specify executable SQL as template.

+Using this API, it's possibel to validate SQL before building into application.

-Scala symbol literal in comments with dummy value in template and pass named values by using not `bind(Any*)` but `bindByName((Symbol, Any)*)`.
+Usage is simple.
+Just use Scala Symbol literal in comment with dummy value in SQL template, and pass named values by using not `bind(Any*)` but `bindByName((Symbol, Any)*)`.

 ```scala
 SQL("""